julianchurchill/text-adventure/README.md

 Bugs

+- [BUG] Clickable area for exit seems to extend down the text view underneath the link - is the span limited correctly?
+  - FIX Other possible fix is to pad the textview with a single line of blank text after the rest of the text is in place.
+Same idea as we already do with adding a single " " to stop the clickable span extending to the end of the line.
+    - This fix works ok on 2.3.3 (emulator) but not on 4.3 (my nexus 4).
 - [BUG] Last line with directions often is half drawn or unreadable.
 Perhaps the parchment image is causing this issue.
   - Also the top line can occasionally become half drawn too.
   - Is this due to something odd about the auto scrolling behaviour when new text appears?